 So why all the hype?
 I suspect it's a simple result of effective marketing procedures, and not much else.
 In his popular text Influence: The Psychology Of Persuasion, ASU Marketing Professor Robert Cialdini notes that product testimonials, especially when they come from people we admire and/or identify with, are enormously valuable, and indeed a critical component of effective marketing.

-As it turns out, although Kinesio tape had been used by Olympic athletes since 1988, its popularity went viral when the company donated rolls to physical therapists to use on athletes at the
+As it turns out, although Kinesio tape had been used by Olympic athletes since 1988, its popularity went viral when the company donated rolls to physical therapists to use on athletes at the 2008 Beijing Olympics.
+As Olympic athletes plastered in brightly colored stripes paraded across TV screens around the world, it wasn't long before the company's online sales tripled.

 Now teams like the Green Bay Packers and athletes such as Lance Armstrong swear by the stuff, and that means you'll be intrigued to try it yourself.
 And I have no issue with that at all, as long as 1) you can afford the expenditure, and 2) you realize that famous athletes are successful for reasons that even they themselves often don't understand.